Contents

 PIL is not required for basic DECALmachine usage, so for using and working with decals that are supplied with DECALmachine or for 3rd party decal packs, that support DECALmachine.

-It is an image manipulation python module, used for decal creation and export, as well as for updating legacy decal assets (from previous versions of DECALmachine).
+PIL/pillow is an image manipulation python module, used for decal creation and export, as well as for updating legacy decal assets (from previous versions of DECALmachine).

-Think of it as Photoshop for python or Photoshop by code.
+You can think of it as Photoshop for python or Photoshop by code.

-Installation is covered in the Installation + Support video.
 For more details on it, check out its own documentation.

 Can I install PIL/pillow without an internet connection?